Posted on December 24, 2025 · 16 min read

 The button appears across multiple Seller Assistant interfaces, including:

-- Quick View on Amazon search results
+Sourcing AI in Quick View on search results

-- Side Panel View on supplier websites
+Sourcing AI in Side Panel View on supplier websites

 Step 4.
 Search for brand suppliers